 Mowing will not eradicate the plant, but can be utilized to prevent seed formation if timed correctly.
 If swallow-wort stands are cut too early, the plants can recover and still produce viable seed.
 It is suggested to mow when immature seed pods are just starting to develop and do not yet contain viable seeds (McKague and Cappuccino 2005).
 Mowing of swallow-wort after seed development is not recommended as it could aid in seed dispersal.

-Chemical herbicides, such as glyphosate or triclopyr may be used for control as foliar sprays or on cut stems (Weston et al. 2005).
-Recent work in central New York State has shown that applying these herbicides in late summer (i.e. mid-to-late August) to plants that have been mowed or trimmed in early July may provide the best results.
+Chemical herbicides, such as glyphosate or triclopyr, may be used for control as foliar sprays or on cut stems (Weston et al. 2005).
+Recent work in central New York State has shown that applying these herbicides in late summer (i.e. mid- to late-August) to plants that have been mowed or trimmed in early July may provides the best results.
 The mowing of plants in early July also ensures that no viable seeds are produced prior to application of the herbicides (DiTommaso et al., unpublished).
 These chemicals work on living plants and need ample leaf surface area to absorb the herbicide to effectively kill the roots.
 For this reason, it is not recommended to apply them on seedlings soon after emergence.
-Results may been seen in 1-2 weeks, but repeated application may be needed.
+Results may been seen in one to two weeks, but repeated application may be needed.
 Check with your local extension office about herbicide use and permits needed for chemical application.
 As always, with any chemical, follow the instructions on the label.

 At this time, there are no approved biological control methods for swallow-wort.
 Biological controls for swallow-wort species are currently being investigated.